-Cognition and learning
+Cognition and Learning

-Universal Setting support Specialist support Statutory assessment Perseverance and focus Child shows perseverance and concentrates on a chosen task for an age-appropriate period of time.
+Universal Setting Support Specialist Support Statutory Assessment Perseverance and Focus Child shows perseverance and concentrates on a chosen task for an age-appropriate period of time.
 They show signs of deep involvement.
 At times, they may need some additional prompts e.g. range of teaching strategies, choice board and general visuals to aid learning.
 Child requires some planned support to sustain perseverance and focus on an activity.
 Differentiation allows child to extend activities to develop areas of interest.
 Child requires planned strategies and additional support to retain, and use learned skills.
 Child will often lose focus at activities and need significant support to keep them on task even for short amount of time.
 Child requires sustained support in order to engage their attention and help them play, learn and make progress.
 Child will constantly flit between activities and cannot concentrate without support.
-Adult-lead activities Child can listen and attend to an adult-led activity for a short amount of time in line with age expectations.
+Adult-lead Activities Child can listen and attend to an adult-led activity for a short amount of time in line with age expectations.
 Small groups of children are encouraged in early years learning and plenty of exciting resources and props should help keep the child's attention.
 Child needs some reminders/encouragement to persevere with an activity that is adult led.
 Child needs planned intervention (support) and prompts to listen and attend, and to maintain attention on an activity that is adult-led Child needs sustained, individualised support such as verbal and visual reminders/encouragement, to attend to an activity that is adult-led.

-Accessing range of learning Child shows curiosity and is motivated to learn.
+Accessing Range of Learning Child shows curiosity and is motivated to learn.
 They investigate and experience different things.
 They can play independently with appropriate differentiation.
 They join in with others.
 They demonstrate a 'Have a go' attitude to learning.
 Child has some difficulty joining in and accessing a range of activities.
 They may sometimes limit their play to specific interests.
 The child may carry around certain toys/objects and focus more on exploring certain schemas or patterns of play, such as spinning wheels and lining up toys.
-Differentiation Child's play is not age appropriate.
+Differentiation by adults may be required to allow the child to learn routines, expectations, and boundaries.
+Child's play is not age appropriate.
 It is significantly limited, inflexible and repetitive.
 Mostly likes to play on their own.
 They may have an fixation with certain objects, colours, toys or spinning wheels on cars or trains.
 Show frustration when asked to share toys/equipment.
 Child needs sustained support and a highly differentiated approach to enable them to play, join in, share and communicate their ideas and experiences.
-They are often not aware of what their peers are doing and play entirely on their own.
+They are often no aware of what their peers are doing and play entirely on their own.
+Exploring the Environment Child begins to make sense of their physical world and their community.
+They explore, observe, and find out about people, places, technology and the environment.
+Child shows some difficulty expressing an interest in significant events in their own life and understanding what makes them unique.
+Child does not always ask questions and think about why things happen.
+Child shows significant difficulties in understanding their own experiences.
+Child shows continuing difficulties with a range of transitions.
+Child is showing sustained difficulties in the why, how and what concerning the world around them.
+They do not understand experiences and cannot learn from them.